gramey02/dnd_project/README.md

 ```

 ### 3 - Creating gene sets
-We constructructed the original D&D gene set using ClinGen Gene-Disease and Dosage Sensitivity summary information (`data/clingen`). `scripts/create_gene_set` contains the notebook used to select dominant and haplosufficient genes.
+We constructructed the original D&D gene set using ClinGen Gene-Disease and Dosage Sensitivity summary information (`data/clingen`). `scripts/create_gene_set/DnD_Gene_Selection.ipynb` is the notebook used to select dominant and haplosufficient genes.
 We mapped ClinGen gene names to their HGNC approved names using the [HGNC biomart tool](https://biomart.genenames.org/).

 In order to obtain information on transcripts, exon coordinates, and biotypes, we queried ENSEMBL.
 Gathering this information allows us to filter genes and transcripts by their biotype and determine where common genetic variants fall in the gene body.
-To query ENSEMBL for a new set of genes, one can run the script in `scripts/create_gene_set/get_ensembl_data.R` based on a list of gene names.
+To query ENSEMBL for a new set of genes, one can run `scripts/create_gene_set/get_ensembl_data.R` based on a list of gene names.
 Additionally, one can query directly from the [ENSEMBL Biomart website](https://useast.ensembl.org/info/data/biomart/index.html?).
-Gene sets are saved under `data/dnd_hgnc` and their mapped ensembl data is saved under `data/dnd_ensembl_data.csv`.
+Gene sets are saved under `data/dnd_hgnc` and their mapped ensembl data is saved under `data/dnd_ensembl/dnd_ensembl_data.csv`.

 ### 4 - Running the pipeline
 There are three main stages to the pipeline: